berryq460/berryq460..nojekyll/README.md

 ![](DDmoneycry.gif)

 I believe *no amount of money will make a person permanetly happy*.
-What draws me to tech is the potential to provide service to society through solving problems and creating something that can last long after my time.
+What draws me to tech is the potential to provide service to society through solving problems and creating programs/events/tools that can last long after my time.
 Computer Science and technolgy are powerful tools that can be used to solve problems ranging from larger-than-life to repetitive everyday problems.
 I am enthralled by the intersection between natural and computer sciences and how these sciences can compliment one another- from solving complex problems in research to solving customers needs in business or biotechnology.

  * Eager to Contribute to Society and Willing to Put in the Work (to develop my technical skillset):